 In this section, we discuss the possibilities and merits of selling your loose diamond or diamond jewelry to a fine auction house, such as Sotheby’s and/or Christie’s.
 (We’ll discuss online auction options, such as EBay, next.)

-If you have a truly exceptional piece of high-value rare diamond jewelry (something in the appraised value of $100,000), we would say that pursuing the fine auction house avenue is not a bad idea.
+If you have a truly exceptional piece of high-value rare diamond jewelry (something in the appraised value of $100,000), we would say that pursuing the fine auction house avenue is not a bad idea if you’re considering how to sell diamond.
 Diamond dealers and elite diamond buyers have been known to buy large and important loose diamond or diamond jewelry at these auction houses.

 The pros of an auction house are that you are exposed to wealthy buyers, and the auction house will handle appraising, certifying, and marketing the sale of your diamond, creating the potential of selling your diamond for a high price.